Trump warns Kim Jong Un on North Korea summit: 'It's a one-time shot'

 "We'll have to see what happens and we're going to know very soon."

-The road to the summit has been bumpy, with Trump pulling out of the summit last month after aggressive language from Hermit Kingdom.
+The road to the summit has been bumpy, with Trump pulling out of the summit last month after aggressive language from the hermit kingdom.

 “You talk about your nuclear capabilities, but ours are so massive and powerful that I pray to God they will never have to be used,” he said in a letter to Kim.